 Life in Strasbourg

-Syracuse University Strasbourg has a long-standing relationship within the Strasbourg community that has allowed SU to offer students a program that excels in academics and cultural immersion.
+Syracuse Strasbourg has a long-standing relationship within the Strasbourg community that has allowed Syracuse University to offer students a program that excels in academics and cultural immersion.
 The SUS faculty are internationally renowned scholars, and the staff is truly dedicated to meeting the needs of today’s students and helping them immerse themselves in the French culture.
-SU Strasbourg is eager to welcome the exceptional first-year students of the Discovery Strasbourg program.
+Syracuse Strasbourg is eager to welcome the exceptional first-year students of the Discovery Strasbourg program.

 Living with a French Host Family